jacksmith15/json-ref-dict/README.md

 [![Build Status](https://travis-ci.com/jacksmith15/json-ref-dict.svg?token=JrMQr8Ynsmu5tphpTQ2p&branch=master)](https://travis-ci.com/jacksmith15/json-ref-dict)
 # JSONSchema Ref Dict
-Python dict-like object which abstracts resolution of JSONSchema references
+Python dict-like object which abstracts resolution of JSONSchema references.

+Supports file-system reference resolution, but support for other schemes is likely to be added.

+If [PyYAML](https://github.com/yaml/pyyaml) is installed, then loading of YAML documents will be supported, otherwise only JSON documents may be loaded.

 ## Example
 Given the following related schemas: